vsurrel/karto/README.md

 It is possible to refresh application or data with one command.
 Just add parameter `-h SERVER_IP` if you don't use local LXC.

+`fab -f kartofabric.py updateOSMdata` : update OSM data by downloading minutly diff (will be automated soon in container)

+`fab -f kartofabric.py purgeOSMdataAndReload` : erase all postgres OSM data and start a fresh new install (like after initial setup)

+`fab -f kartofabric.py processlowzoom`: compute lowzoom data (monthly for example)

+And less frequently, if required :

 `fab -f kartofabric.py compiletirex` : Download, build and deploy fresh Tirex

 `fab -f kartofabric.py installosmosis` : Download and deploy fresh Osmosis